 Fruit is delicious, nutrient-rich, and contains polyphenols, some of which can directly scavenge superoxide radicals (like flavonoids), while others can activate the transcription factor NRF2.
 This activation signals genes to upregulate the production of enzymes that facilitate antioxidant activity, such as glutamate-cysteine ligase.
 Raw honey contains only trace nutrients but is abundant in polyphenols that can scavenge superoxide and other free radicals.
 The types and quantity of polyphenols vary because honey depends on the types of flowers from which the bees have collected nectar.
 Darker honeys are typically higher in polyphenols.

 Refined grains should be avoided in favor of whole grains, but all grains, because they are seeds, contain phytic acid and lectins.
-Furthermore, gluten increases gut permeability by reacting with a protein in the gut called zonulin, loosening the tight junctions and allowing bacterial remnants called lipopolysaccharides into the bloodstream.
+That means grain-eaters need to be more wary of mineral intake.
+Furthermore, in some people, gluten can increase gut permeability by reacting with a protein in the gut called zonulin, loosening the tight junctions and allowing bacterial remnants called lipopolysaccharides into the bloodstream.
 This leakage can trigger an immune response, which can contribute to oxidative stress because immune cells generate ROS to kill pathogens, and ROS from immune cells can potentially leak into surrounding tissue.
-Therefore, if grains are chosen as food, non-gluten-containing whole grains are probably better than gluten-containing whole grains.
+Therefore, if wheat is chosen as food, knowing about one’s own gluten sensitivity is prudent.
 Moreover, homemade fermented sourdough has reduced gluten and antinutrient content, making it a healthier choice.
-Note that most store-bought breads in US stores are considered junk food, even many of the 100% whole grain breads (check the ingredients).
+Note that most store-bought breads in US stores are low-quality junk food, even many of the 100% whole grain breads (check the ingredients).
+Try your local bakery for better options.
 The best store-bought bread by a wide margin is Ezekiel Bread, which can sometimes be found in freezer aisles due to its lack of preservatives.

 My overall ranking of carbohydrate sources is: